Rape Laws in California – Penal Code 261

 How to Fight Rape or Sexual Assault Allegations

 Sexual Assault is considered any unwanted sexual contact forced upon a victim.
-Sexual assault includes acts such as groping, molesting, touching, attempted rape, assault and battery, and rape.
+Sexual assault includes groping, molesting, touching, attempted rape, assault and battery, and rape.

 Rape is defined by Penal Code 261 PC as sexual penetration without consent.
 Rape is classified into different categories.

-One might think that you can not rape your own spouse but in California there is a crime referred to as spousal rape.
-Penal Code 262 PC defines spousal rape as a felony wherein one spouse rapes the other spouse by using force, violence, threats, or fear of immediate injury.
-Spousal rape also occurs when no consent is given by the other spouse due to the influence of alcohol or drugs or the spouse was unconscious at the time.
+One might think that you can not rape your spouse, but there is a crime referred to as spousal rape in California.
+Penal Code 262 PC defines marital rape as a felony wherein one spouse rapes the other spouse using force, violence, threats, or fear of immediate injury.
+Spousal rape also occurs when the other spouse gives no consent due to the influence of alcohol or drugs or the spouse is unconscious at the time.

-The crime of statutory rape is charged as a misdemeanor if the age difference is 3 years or less.
-If the age difference is greater than 3 years then the crime may be charged as a misdemeanor or a felony. the difference between statutory rape and the other rape categories is that a conviction of statutory rape does not require lifetime sex offender registration but may result in jail time of up to 3 years.
+The crime of statutory rape is charged as a misdemeanor if the age difference is three years or less.
+If the age difference is more significant than three years, the crime may be charged as a misdemeanor or felony.
+The difference between statutory rape and the other rape categories is that a conviction of statutory rape does not require lifetime sex offender registration but may result in jail time of up to 3 years.